nrfconnect/sdk-nrf/doc/nrf/protocols/zigbee/qsg.rst

 * Toolchain Manager - An application for installing the full |NCS| toolchain.
 * Microsoft's |VSC| - The recommended IDE for the |NCS|.
 * |nRFVSC| - An add-on for |VSC| that allows you to develop applications for the |NCS|.
-* nRF Command Line Tools - A set of mandatory tools for working with the |NCS|.
 * SEGGER J-Link - Tool for handling the serial connection.

 .. rst-class:: numbered-step